wamdam/backy2/README.rst

     Also, you'll need ``--force`` to overwrite existing files or volumes.

 **Easy installation**
-    Currently under ubuntu 16.04, all you have to do is dpkg -i backy*.deb.
+    Currently under ubuntu 16.04, you simply install the .deb.
+Please refer to :ref:`installation` for a detailed install process.

 **Free and Open Source Software**
-    Anyone can review the source code and audit security and functionality. backy2 is licensed under the LGPLv3 license.
+    Anyone can review the source code and audit security and functionality. backy2 is licensed under the LGPLv3 license (:ref:`license`).